-Standard email sign up forms can be placed anywhere in your blog post or sidebar, so you can get creative with where you want to place them.
+But it's the standard email sign up forms that can be placed anywhere in your blog post or sidebar.
+That means you can get creative with where you want to place them.
 Here are a few examples of ConvertKit users who have positioned their standard email opt in forms in different places.

 As the old adage goes, a person needs to see an advertisement at least seven times before they remember it.
 Even if the exact number differs depending on the source, it’s a great opportunity to think about seven different places you can put an email opt in form on your website.

 And it's the first pages you should think about adding email opt in forms to are your top performing pages.
 You can optimize other pages over time so they get better traffic, but starting with the pages or blog posts that are already performing well will help you see which forms are converting best.